thaliproject/thali/pages/info.md

 # Who?

-Thali is being actively developed by David Douglas, Doug Seven, Jaroslaw Slota, Juhana Ilari Sakari Koski, Marek Czyz, Matthew Podwysocki, Mike Ohlsen, Shawn Cicoria, Toby Bradshaw, Tomi Paananen, Ville Rantala and Yaron Y. Goland from Microsoft.
+Thali is being actively developed by David Douglas, Doug Seven, Jaroslaw Slota, Marek Czyz, Matthew Podwysocki, Mike Ohlsen, Shawn Cicoria, Toby Bradshaw, Tomi Paananen, and Yaron Y. Goland from Microsoft.
 We love all sorts of [contributions!](/WaysToContribute) The previous page also contains lots of great ways to track what we are doing.
 You can also see our past contributors on our [Alumni Page](/Alumni).